 Deer Resistant Alternatives to Hibiscus

-If you’re looking for deer-resistant shrubs, you can consider the following options.
+If you’re looking for deer-resistant shrubs, consider the following options.

 - Bayberry (Myrica pensylvanica)